padok-team/dojo-kubernetes-security/README.md

 <details>
   <summary>Hint 1</summary>

-  With what rights are you executing on the pod ?
+  What rights do you have on the pod ?
 </details>

 <details>
   <summary>Hint 2</summary>

-  Check the capabilities of the pod with capsh --print
+  Have you heard of container escape ?
 </details>

 <details>
   <summary>Hint 3</summary>

-  Have you heard of container escape ?
+  Check the capabilities of the pod with capsh --print
 </details>

 <details>